jmporta/ZebraGait/README.md

     ```
 ## Build an executable (only with python-opencv)

-The executable files built with [PyInstaller](http://www.pyinstaller.org/) work without install libraries or python.
+The executable files built with [PyInstaller](http://www.pyinstaller.org/) work without install extra libraries or python.

 Build an executable file from main scripts `zebraGait_Tk.py` or `zebraGait_Qt.py` with PyInstaller, following the steps below: